 Our prominent eyes and child-like expressions make us one of the crazy-delightful wrinkly dog breeds.
 We’ve been around to charm humankind for centuries.
 Chinese imperials have cherished us since ancient times, even employing guards to keep us safe.
 We were bred small to be carried in royal sleeves.

 Some of our wrinkles were considered more significant than others: the prince mark of three wrinkles on our forehead with a vertical bar (copying the Chinese character for prince) was a favorite trait.
-These days, all of our large and deep wrinkles are beloved by our owners.
+These days, our owners love all of our large and deep wrinkles.
 We suggest you dab our skin folds to keep them fresh and clean; we sure can’t reach them with our tongues!

 Our lined foreheads draw your gaze to our observant, kindhearted faces.
 When we’re particularly attentive, our wrinkles are especially distinctive.
 We’re one of the wrinkly dog breeds that have a long history with humans.
 Our forefathers worked with Babylonians, Marco Polo, Hannibal, King Henry VIII and Elizabeth I. Developed to guard and fight beside soldiers, we were bred tough and striking.

 We’re perhaps more easygoing than our ancestors these days, but we hold to our watchdog role.
 And at some 200 pounds, our size alone discourages intruders.
 We consider ourselves peaceful and dignified bodyguards, always loyal to loved ones.
 And we’ll love your wrinkles too, when someday you’re blessed to own them!

 Our coats are brilliant, short and smooth.
 Our soft and loose skin is what lands us on this list of wrinkly dog breeds.
 And the description “delightful” suits our personalities, too.
 Developed from English 19th-century bulldogs, our ancestors followed lace-makers migrating to France after the Industrial Revolution.